nickjj/ansible-rails/README.md

 Below is a list of default values along with a description of what they do.

 ```
 # What is the name of your rails app?
-It should be lower case and a valid filename.
+It should be lower case and a valid file name.
 rails_deploy_app_name: app

 # Which user account on the system will own the deployed files?